-Level Lock+ Will Offer Apple Home Key Support
+[U: Availability Confirmed] Level Lock+ Will Offer Apple Home Key Support

 Availability of Latest Level Lock

-The Level Lock+ is reportedly available in select Apple Store physical locations in satin nickel finish for $329.
+The Level Lock+ is available in select Apple Store physical locations in satin nickel finish for $329.
 It is expected to launch on Apple’s online store next Friday, Oct.
 21. As of this writing, it is not available on Level’s own web page or any other reseller.